travis-ci/docs-travis-ci-com/user/enterprise/support-admin-tool.md

 Such a situation may be valid and desired.
 However, there are cases, like a person leaving a company or team, when it is simply a security matter to revoke all accesses for such users.
 Travis CI cannot react automatically since no automated notification has been sent out, e.g., the GHE server account is suspended.
 If you are considering a less drastic approach, consider manually [suspending a user](/user/enterprise/user-management/) instead of logging out and revoking all tokens.

-Suspended users still have access to Travis CI via browser or travis-cli (assuming they have valid Travis access tokens present in these tools) but cannot trigger builds.
+Suspended users still have access to Travis CI via browser or travis-cli (assuming they have valid Travis access tokens in these tools) but cannot trigger builds.

 ### Auth tokens